 Technical description

-A CU level flag cu_scaling_list_enable_flag is proposed to signal that the active scaling list should be used for the current CU or a group of CUs.
-To avoid excessive signaling costs, the minimum size at which this flag is present might be signaled in the PPS similar to the diff_cu_qp_delta_depth syntax element.
+A CU level flag cu_scaling_list_flag is proposed to signal that the active scaling list should be used for the current CU or a group of CUs.
+A PPS level flag cu_scaling_list_enabled_flag is used to enable this functionality.
+To avoid excessive signaling costs, the minimum size at which the cu_scaling_list_flag flag is present is signaled in the PPS using a syntax element diff_cu_scaling_list_depth whose semantics are similar to the diff_cu_qp_delta_depth syntax element.
 Then, instead of signaling the flag for each CU, it is signaled only when the CU size is greater than or equal to a minimum size.

 Consider that the minimum size is 16×16.
 If a 16×16 CU is split further into 4 8×8 CUs, only one flag may be signalled for the 16×16 block.
 If there is a 32×32 CU that is not split further, only one flag may be sent for the entire 32×32 block.
-This is similar to the way quantization groups work for sending delta QP. the flag is not signaled if the CU is coded in transquant-bypass mode.
+This is similar to the way quantization groups work for sending delta QP.
+The flag is not signaled if the CU is coded in transquant-bypass mode.

+During discussions with JCT-VC experts, it was noted that the use of the flag could be generalized to signal a choice between two sets of scaling lists.
+The functionality of disabling the scaling list for certain spatial regions is still retained.
+To achieve this, one set of scaling lists can have all the values set to 16.

 Conclusion

-We propose the use of a CU level flag to signal that the active scaling list should be used for the current CU or a group of CUs.
+We propose the use of a CU level flag cu_scaling_list_flag to signal that the active scaling list should be used for the current CU or a group of CUs.
 This provides the functionality to turn off the use of scaling lists for certain spatial areas.
-A PPS level flag is proposed to enable this functionality.
+A PPS level flag cu_scaling_list_enabled_flag is proposed to enable this functionality.
+Furthermore the minimum size at which the CU level flag may be signaled is indicated by a new syntax element diff_cu_scaling_list_depth.

 Working draft text

+The working draft text is on top of JCTVC-N1005_v3.
+The changes are marked with yellow.

+7.3.2.2 Picture parameter set RBSP syntax